benste/GraphRAGZen/docs/source/graphzen_ideology/index.rst

 To be intuitive **GraphRAGZen** is organized according to the steps one takes to implement Graph RAG

 - load documents
+    - load text documents
+    - load PDF files (to be implemented)
 - preprocessing
     - clean strings
     - chunk documents